itsHudson/ITsHUDSOnSpace/Machine_And_Deep_Learning/0001_Supervised_Learning_Type/0002_Classification.md

 This section explains how Classification works in Supervised Learning.

-Classification is used when a model needs to predict:
+Classification is used when a model predicts:

 - Category
 - Label